-My research focuses on investigating complex relationships that exist between ethnic minority youth and their environment in order to understand how positive development among urban youth of color transpires.
-For example, how do ethnic minority youth navigate and construct their identities in urban schools, neighborhoods, and communities?
-How and in what ways do various social contexts impact positive identity development among urban ethnic minority adolescents?
+My research focuses on investigating complex relationships that exist between youth of color and urban environments in order to understand how positive development transpires.
+For example, how and in what ways do family, schools and youth programs impact identity development among youth of color?
+And what function does identity serve for them in urban schools, neighborhoods, and communities?

 I am not only engaged in research but I am passionate about teaching and mentoring as well.
-In the College of Education, I have the privilege of teaching courses in the Human Development and Learning, and Youth Development programs.
-The best thing about teaching is being able to contribute to student’s knowledge and professional development and to observe students and mentees pursue graduate studies or enter respective careers.
-By the end of every course, I hope that students will share my appreciation of the course content and are able to apply theoretical concepts to their own work with youth.
+In the College of Education, I have the privilege of teaching courses in the Human Development and Learning and Youth Development programs.
+The best thing about being an educator is contributing to student’s knowledge and professional development and seeing students and mentees pursue graduate studies or enter respective careers.
+By the end of every course, I hope that students will share my appreciation of the topic and are able to apply human development concepts to their own work with youth.

 Brittian, A. S., Kim, S. Y., Armenta, B. E., Lee, R. M., Umaña-Taylor, A. J., Schwartz, S. J., Villalta, I. K., Zamboanga, B. L., Weisskirch, R. S., Juang, L. P., Castillo, L. G., & Hudson, M. L. (2015).
 Do dimensions of ethnic identity mediate the association between perceived ethnic group discrimination and depressive symptoms?
 Cultural Diversity and Ethnic Minority Psychology, 21, 41-53.